zerocompute/zerocompute.github.io/content/blog/markdown.md

 toc: false
 ---

+1. meta-learning: decision process on what knowledge you need to know
+2. what exactly is the prime bang for your buck in terms of small model (survey paper)
+3.

 This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.
 <!--more-->